JarBanf/AWS/WordPress on EC2/README.md

 sudo systemctl restart httpd
 ```

-4. Test TLS by entering the IP address or fully qualified domain name of your EC2 instance into a browser URL bar with the prefix `https://`.
+4. Test TLS by entering the IP address or fully qualified domain name of the EC2 instance into a browser URL bar with the prefix `https://`.

 Because this is a learning project I will not follow the process to obtain a trusted CA-signed certificate.
 A trusted CA-signed certificate not only encrypts, but also publicly authenticates you as the owner of the site.